def1ant1/hermes-chat/packages/electron-client-ipc/README.md

 ## 📌 Note

-This is an internal module of LobeHub (`"private": true`), designed specifically for LobeChat and not published as a standalone package.
+This is an internal module of Hermes Labs (`"private": true`), designed specifically for Hermes Chat and not published as a standalone package.